trimstray/nginx-admins-handbook/README.md

 ## Printable high-res hardening checklists

-Hardening checklists (High-Res 5000x8200) based on these recipes:
+I created printable posters with hardening checklists (High-Res 5000x8200) based on these recipes:

   > For `*.xcf` and `*.pdf` formats please see [this](https://github.com/trimstray/nginx-admins-handbook/tree/master/static/img) directory.